ramirez7358/challengue-prex/README.md

-Sure, here's an example of documentation for a GitHub README for an Actix Web application written in Rust.
-This documentation includes instructions on how to run and build the application.

----

-# My Actix Web Application
+# Actix Web Application

-This repository contains the source code for a web application built with Actix Web, a powerful, pragmatic, and extremely fast web framework for Rust.
+This repository contains the source code of a web application built with Actix Web in order to complete the [Prex](https://www.prexcard.com.ar/) technical challenge.

 ## Prerequisites